Satoru Someya: Death

 Satoru Someya's last known contact before his kidnapping was on the night of 5 September 2003, when he had a telephone conversation with a magazine editor.
 Tokyo police reported Someya had financial trouble and owed money to several organizations.

 Keizo Sakurai, a locksmith who was also known as Takeshi Kihara, and two accomplices, Yoshihiro Kumamoto and Ryoichi Fuji, kidnapped Someya from his Tokyo Bay apartment and held him captive.
 According to police reports, Someya owed money to Sakurai.
 Sakurai confessed to journalist's murder on 27 April 2004.
 He told police Kumamoto held Someya in his apartment trying to force an apology from Someya about his portrayal of Sakurai in his book "Kabukichō Underground."
 Someya reportedly refused to apologize.
 Sakurai, Kumamoto, and Fuji placed Someya on a boat and sailed him to Tokyo Bay, where they stabbed him several times and dumped his body.
 Someya's body was discovered on 12 September, wrapped in a weighted chain with his hands tied with rope and eight stab wounds in his back according to Japanese police reports.

 All three men were charged with murder 16 January 2004.
 On 1 March 2005, Keizo Sakurai was sentenced to an 18-year prison term after pleading guilty to charges.
 On 11 October 2005, Yoshihiro Kumamoto was sentenced to 14 years in prison for the murder and kidnapping of Someya.

 Context

 The murder of Japanese journalists is extremely rare.
-The last reported murder of a journalist in Japan was Tomohiro Kojiri - a reporter for Ashai Shimbun - was shot and killed on 3 May 1987 at Shimbun newspaper offices near Kobe, Japan.
+The last reported murder of a journalist in Japan was Tomohiro Kojiri - a reporter for Asahi Shimbun - was shot and killed on 3 May 1987 at Shimbun newspaper offices near Kobe, Japan.